tim-hub/TiminesSweeper-3D-/README.md

 Contact me, we achieved / fix it together.

 ###Licenses
+- The whole project are all Copy Left without the after files, under Eclipse Public License.
 - flag.png is from [ooopic](http://www.ooopic.com/) and it is free to use.
 - skybox is from Escape Velocity from assest store, it is free to use.
 - menu scene is altered from [Game Jam Menu Template](https://www.assetstore.unity3d.com/en/#!/content/40465), free to use